 As previously announced in the September 23, 2020 Electronic Announcement and its attachment, schools had until December 31, 2020 to set the Coronavirus Indicator for 2019-20 award year disbursements.
 Per the Electronic Announcement, "Failing to add the Indicator by that date could cause loan repayment amounts to be calculated incorrectly for students who are entering or re-entering repayment at that time.
 Similarly, failing to add the Coronavirus Indicator on all Title IV aid types in a timely manner could result in students not receiving the full amount of Title IV aid for which they are eligible.
 Note: Schools should set the Coronavirus Indicator only after confirming that no further changes to a disbursement will be necessary.
 No changes may be made to a disbursement after the Coronavirus Indicator is selected."

-If a student withdrew for reasons related to COVID-19 for a payment period or period of enrollment within the covered period, the school sets the Coronavirus Indicator for Title IV disbursements that were made during that payment period/period of enrollment.
+If a student withdrew for reasons related to COVID-19 for a payment period or period of enrollment within the covered period, the school is required to set the Coronavirus Indicator for Title IV disbursements that were made during that payment period/period of enrollment.
 See AskRegs Q&A, How Do We Determine If a Withdrawal Was the Result Of a Qualifying Emergency Due To Coronavirus?, for more information including what is the covered period.

 Coronavirus Indicator for the R2T4 Calculator Tool: Per the May 15, 2020 Electronic Announcement, "The CARES Act requires an institution to report to the Department information specific to each student for whom it was not required to return Title IV funds under the waiver exception (and for each student for which Title IV funds were previously returned and are now being redrawn)."

 To meet this reporting requirement, the school has options.
-It can use the R2T4 Tool in COD, or it can use the R2T4 Lump Sum Reporting page in COD (available in late April 2021).
-Whichever option the school chooses, the deadline for this reporting requirement is not until September 30, 2021.
+It can use the R2T4 Tool in COD, or it can use the R2T4 Lump Sum Reporting page in COD.
 See the AskRegs Q&A: Can the School Use Both the R2T4 Calculator Tool and the Alternative Reporting Method For CARES Act Reporting Requirements?